-The original Hotel Saranac sign is installed on top of the hotel, visible from miles away standing proudly as beacon of downtown Saranac Lake.
+The original Hotel Saranac sign is installed on top of the hotel, standing proudly as beacon of downtown Saranac Lake and visible from miles away.

 New dining room in the Hotel Saranac is open.

-An observation post is constructed on top of the Hotel to assist the Civil Defense Committee in spotting unidentified foreign aircraft during WWII.
+An observation post is constructed on top of the hotel to assist the Civil Defense Committee in spotting unidentified foreign aircraft during World War II.

 Hotel is purchased by Norman Meyer.

-Recreational skiing is booming post-WWII and Whiteface Mountain opens, drawing major competitions and visitors from near and far.
+Recreational skiing is booming after World War II.
+Whiteface Mountain opens, drawing major competitions and visitors from near and far.